peter-noerlund/sky25a-levenshtein/docs/info.md

 * FAST READ QUAD with the command `0xE8` in 1S-4S-4S mode and 6 wait cycles
 * 24-bit addresses
 * Uses pin 0, 6, or 7 for `SS#`.
-* Must be able to run at half the clock speed of the chip.
+* Must be able to run at half the clock speed of the TT chip.

 Note that this makes it incompatible with the spi-ram-emu project for the RP2040.